-Requirements for Transfer of Real Estate/Non-Cash Assets from Another Custodian
+Requirements for Transferring Real Estate and Nonmonetary Assets from Another Custodian

-In order to effect a transfer of Real Estate/Non-Cash Assets from an existing IRA account, the following must be completed, by the account holder:
+In order to affect a transfer of Real Estate/ Nonmonetary Assets from an existing IRA account, the following must be completed, by the account holder:

-- Asset ID Form completed and submitted for review and approval with supporting documentation as it relates to the asset.
+- An asset ID Form needs to be completed and submitted for review and approval with supporting documentation as it relates to transferring nonmonetary assets.

 - Upon approval of the Asset ID Form:

 - Fill out a Transfer Request Form and list the asset on the asset handling section of our transfer form.

 - Transfer Request Form will be submitted to us, and we will send it to the current custodian.

 - Check with the local county in which the property is located in order to determine what requirements they may have for re-titling and re-recording of a new IRA custodian

 - Check with the state of domicile for the property to determine if there are any special forms or other requirements to affect a non-economic interest transfer.